LinqLover/SimulationStudio/README.md

 ## Contribution and bug reports

 ... are very welcome!
 Please feel free to submit bug reports, discuss design changes, or propose new extensions!

-**Disclaimer:** This is an MVP-alpha project in an early stage which still contains more than a few hick-ups and ongoing construction sites at the moment.
-Go ahead and test it out, but don't use in production yet. :-)